underscoreio/essential-scala/src/pages/classes/case-classes.md

 }
 ~~~

-This is almost a trick exercise -- there are very few differences with the previous implementation However, notice the extra functionality we got for free:
+This is almost a trick exercise---there are very few differences with the previous implementation However, notice the extra functionality we got for free:

 ~~~ scala
 scala> Counter(0) // construct objects without `new`